Clicky Skip to Content

 Menstrual pain – Yes, it works as an immediate solution for making period cramping less intense.

 Headache or migraine – You can’t know what will cause you a headache.
-So, people around the globe this drug is an over-the-counter medicine.
+So, for people around the globe this drug is an over-the-counter medicine.

 Flu aches or the common cold – You can also take this when you’re under the weather.